 How to measure the success of your strategic plan

-Measuring progress is a hallmark of successful companies, according to a BDC study of more than 1,100 small and medium-sized businesses.
-The fastest growing businesses were about 50% more likely than other companies to use three or more metrics to monitor their performance, the study found.
+According to a BDC study of more than 1,100 small and medium-sized businesses, measuring progress is a hallmark of successful companies.
+The fastest growing businesses were about 50% more likely than other companies to use three or more performance measurement metrics.

 Choose metrics carefully